-When the descriptive functions as an adverb i.e. it describes a verb, including other descriptives, it agrees with the verb’s person by suffixaufahme simple by adding the enclitic pronoun: first person exclusive -ad, first person inclusive -ur, second person -ak and third person -ul.
+When the descriptive functions as an adverb i.e. it describes a verb, including other descriptives, it agrees with the verb’s person by suffixaufahme simple by adding the enclitic pronoun: first person exclusive -ish, first person inclusive -ak, second person -al and third person -ul.

 The descriptive can take the endings of tempus, modus, aspect and status and agree in case by suffixaufnahme when describing nouns and with person by enclitic personal pronouns when describing verbs.

 Zhâburi does not have the equivalent of auxiliary verb “to be, was, is/are, will be”.
 Instead these functions are part of the Descriptive.
 Example: Dâgh ologi can be translated “the big troll” or “the troll is big”.
 The descriptive can take tense endings indicating time: Dâghush Ologi “The troll was big”.

 The verbal descriptive corresponds to participles and comes in two forms: active with the ending -udu- and passive with the ending -ada- plus tense ending.

 Examples. thrak- (to bring) > thrakudug “is bringing”, thrakadag “is being brought”.
 Compare with uruk thrakag “an orc brings”, uruk thrakug “an orc comes”, uruk thrakudug “an orc is bringing”, uruk thrakadag “an orc is being brought”.